TaekedeHaan/vine_tomato_grasping/flex_grasp/README.md

     <img src="doc/rviz.png" alt="RViz" width="800"/>

-4. You have succesfully started the enviroment.
+4. You have successfully started the environment.
 To stat the controls run in your terminal:
     ```
     roslaunch flex_grasp interbotix_control.launch
     ```